Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 into the terminal to install the required software.

-Jax takes care of our autograd needs.
-The documentation is available at https://jax.readthedocs.io/en/latest/index.html .
-Flax is a high-level neural network library. https://flax.readthedocs.io/en/latest/ hosts the documentation.
+Torch takes care of our autograd needs.
+The documentation is available at https://pytorch.org/docs/stable/index.html. torch.nn provides all the necessary modules for neural network. https://pytorch.org/docs/stable/nn.html hosts the documentation.

 ### Task 1: Denoising a cosine